 To prevent possible injury to service personnel or damage to electrical component, refer on how to prevent ESD.
-(See page 4-1.).
+(See page 17.).

+Getting Started

-Getting Started This procedure consists of two main sections: the first section contains the Symptoms and Causes table, and the second section contains a set of Detailed Troubleshooting Procedures.
+This procedure consists of two main sections: the first section contains the Symptoms and Causes table, and the second section contains a set of Detailed Troubleshooting Procedures.
 The table lists common problems and should help you identify the problem or it may direct you to one of the detailed troubleshooting procedures in the second section.
 If you do not find your instrument's problem in the table, or if no specific problem was reported by the user, then follow the steps in the Unknown Problem section in the Symptoms and Causes table.

-The WFM8200 and WFM8300 Waveform Monitors are highly configurable and behavior is sometimes complex.
+The WVR7200 Waveform Rasterizer is highly configurable and behavior is sometimes complex.
 Before troubleshooting in-depth, verify that: